+"off"

-"off" Disable URCs related to Internet service commands.
+Disable URCs related to Internet service commands.

 This requires the host application to employ polling techniques when using the Internet service AT commands: The host application is responsible to retrieve all status information needed to control an Internet session.
 The method is referred to as polling mode.

-<succ>^{(str)(+CSCS)}</succ> CIEV Call Status Indic ation Section 7.1, Call Statu e used to control the behaviour of URC "+CIEV: call".
-See also AT+CIND, AT+CMER and s Information. r all interfaces and will not be reset by AT&F. "restricted" ^(P) URC "+CIEV: call" will be issued only when a Call Status transition ends in state "active" or "unknown" (see Section 7.1, Call Status Information) for a call in the list of active calls. "verbose" URC "+CIEV: call" will be issued when any state transition (including trans tions beginning or ending in state "unknown") occurs in the list of active call or when a traffic channel is established. <sucs>^{(str)(+CSCS)}</sucs> SLCC Call Status India cation Status Information r all interfaces and will not be reset by AT&F. URC "^SLCC" will be issued only when a Call Status transition ends in state restricted "active" or "unknown" (see Section 7.1, Call Status Information) for a call in the list of active calls "verbose" ^(P) URC " ^{SLCC} " will be issued when any state transition (including transition beginning or ending in state "unknown") occurs in the list of active calls, when a traffic channel is established. <uri>^{(str)(+CSCS)}</uri> URC RING line and, if configured by th for incoming IP packet e used to control the behaviour of the RING line to indicate URCs (both for idle interfaces e parameter "URC/Datamode/Ringline", if link is reserved) and, if configured, the indicator is (see parameter "GPRS/RingOnIncomingData" (<groid>). the interface, volatile and will not be reset by AT&F.</groid> "off" URC is not indicated by RING. "local" ^(P) URC will be indicated by an activated RING line of the interface on which the URC appears "asc0" URC is indicated by an activated RING0 line.

-<udri>^{(str)(+CSCS)}
+MC55i AT Command Set 2.13 AT^SCFG

+<succ>(str)(+CSCS)

+CIEV Call Status Indication

+This parameter can be used to control the behaviour of URC "+CIEV: call".
+See also AT+CIND, AT+CMER and Section 7.1, Call Status Information.

+Parameter is global for all interfaces and will not be reset by AT&F.

+"restricted" (P) URC "+CIEV: call" will be issued only when a Call Status transition ends in state "active" or "unknown" (see Section 7.1, Call Status Information) for a call in the list of active calls.

+"verbose" URC "+CIEV: call" will be issued when any state transition (including transitions beginning or ending in state "unknown") occurs in the list of active calls, or when a traffic channel is established.

+<sucs>(str)(+CSCS)

+SLCC Call Status Indication

+This parameter can be used to control the behaviour of URC "^SLCC".
+See also AT^SLCC and Section 7.1, Call Status Information.

+Parameter is global for all interfaces and will not be reset by AT&F.

+"restricted" URC "^SLCC" will be issued only when a Call Status transition ends in state list of active calls beginning or ending in state "unknown") occurs in the list of active calls, or when a traffic channel is established.

+"active" or "unknown" (see Section 7.1, Call Status Information) for a call in the

+"verbose" (P) URC "^SLCC" will be issued when any state transition (including transitions

+<uri>(str)(+CSCS)

+URC RING line

+This parameter can be used to control the behaviour of the RING line to indicate URCs (both for idle interfaces and, if configured by the parameter "URC/Datamode/Ringline", if link is reserved) and, if configured, the indicator for incoming IP packets (see parameter "GPRS/RingOnIncomingData" (<groid>).

+Parameter is local for the interface, volatile and will not be reset by AT&F.

+"off" URC is not indicated by RING.

+"local" (P) URC will be indicated by an activated RING line of the interface on which the

+URC appears

+"asc0" URC is indicated by an activated RING0 line.

+<udri>(str)(+CSCS)